-- An NIH Investigator interested in patenting your discovery or in need of resources to develop your technology that are not available at NIH, NCI TTC can help you find companies to co-develop or license your technology.
+- NIH Investigators interested in patenting a discovery or in need of resources to develop a technology.

-We invite you to contact our Invention Development and Marketing Unit.
-We will help connect you to the right resources.
+Option 2: Contact our Technology Analysis and Marketing Unit.
+We will connect you to the right resources.